Police Superintendents Logo

 If you would like to volunteer your time to become a trained peer supporter, short half-day courses are available, supplied by Oscar Kilo.

-Forthcoming dates are:
+Forthcoming dates for 2025 are:

 The course runs from 0900-1230.
-To secure a place, email [email protected]
+To secure a place, email: [email protected]

 Third party support is available for members on a range of health and wellbeing issues.
 If you are in need of wellbeing support that is not addressed here, or through the National Police Wellbeing Service, please contact us.